Mission - SMILE

 Although there are many spacecraft, such as Cluster, the Magnetospheric Multiscale mission (MMS), SOHO, PROBA-2, STEREO, and the Solar Dynamics Observatory, that constantly observe the Sun and its effect on the Earth's environment, no single mission is able to view the full Sun-Earth connection – instead they study localised processes and individual weather events.
 SMILE – Solar-wind Magnetosphere Ionosphere Link Explorer – fills this gap; it will study our magnetosphere on a global scale, building a more complete understanding of the Sun-Earth connection by measuring the solar wind and its dynamic interaction with the magnetosphere.

-From its vantage point, SMILE will observe the solar wind interaction with the magnetosphere with its X-ray and ultraviolet cameras (SXI and UVI), gathering simultaneous images and videos of the dayside magnetopause (where Earth's magnetosphere meets the solar wind), the polar cusps (a region in each hemisphere where particles from the solar wind have direct access to Earth's ionosphere), and the auroral oval (the region around each geomagnetic pole where auroras most often occur).
+gathering simultaneous images and videos of the dayside magnetopause (where Earth's magnetosphere meets the solar wind), the polar cusps (a region in each hemisphere where particles from the solar wind have direct access to Earth's ionosphere), and the auroral oval (the region around each geomagnetic pole where auroras most often occur).

 SMILE will also gather simultaneously in situmeasurements of the solar wind with the two other instruments making up its payload – an ion analyser (LIA) and a magnetometer (MAG).
 These instruments will monitor the ions in the solar wind and magnetosheath, and detect changes in the local magnetic field.